-With no commas, the sentence indicates that the colonel referred to the general as someone who had tremendous integrity.
+With no commas, the sentence indicates that the colonel referred to the general as someone who has tremendous integrity.
 By contrasting these two sentences, which are identical except for the commas, you can easily see that punctuation plays a vital role in conveying your meaning accurately.
-Table 21 lists some of the most common uses for both simple and complex comma usages.
+Table 21 lists some of the most common simple and complex comma usages.